There are four defining pillars to the best 4X games on PC: eXpand, eXploit, eXterminate, and eXplore, with varying degrees for each.

 Additionally, the game is well supported by modding and official DLCs such as the Gathering Storm expansion that adds natural disasters into the mix.

-Next up, Endless Legend is a 4X game about multiple factions that stumble upon a mysterious new planet and set out to colonize it while competing with each other.
+Next up, Endless Legend is a 4X game about multiple factions that stumble upon a mysterious new planet and compete with each other to colonize it.